Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Experiments

 \subsubsection{Setup}

-This experiment assesses how well the generated object locations satisfy explicit user specifications and implicit preferences, which are hard to measure in real-world datasets.
-This is done by creating synthetic datasets which have both explicit user specifications and implicit preferences.
+This experiment assesses how well the generated object locations satisfy explicit constraints and implicit preferences in a controlled setting.
+This is done by creating synthetic datasets which have both explicit constraints and implicit preferences.
 To measure implicit preferences, the objects' positions are biased in ways unknown to the algorithms tested, but known to the authors.
 The goal is then to examine which algorithm can best capture this implicit bias (i.e., putting objects in locations following the inductive biases present in the training dataset).
-This section focuses on the spatial reasoning module in isolation, testing its ability to learn ``good'' positions while guaranteeing that all spatial constraints are satisfied.
+Explicit constraints are measured by checking if the sampled locations are properly constrained after execution.
+To eliminate outside variables, this section focuses on the spatial reasoning module in isolation, testing its ability to learn ``good'' positions while guaranteeing that all spatial constraints are satisfied. \begin{rev}[17] In a broader scope, these implicit preferences may include aesthetic considerations related to natural and visually appealing placement of objects within the scene. \end{rev}

 \textbf{Dataset \& Metrics.} We define three synthetic scenarios with known object location distributions, known to the synthetic data generator but not the algorithms.
 No VEG or perception module is used.
 We evaluate two key metrics: \textit{constraint accuracy} and \textit{preference accuracy}. \textit{Constraint accuracy} measures the percentage of generated locations that adhere to the explicitly provided constraints essential for the given scenario.
 On the other hand, \textit{preference accuracy} quantifies the extent to which generated locations align with the learned implicit preferences.
 See \ref{sec:syn_ds} for scenario specifications, including the list of explicit constraints required and the implicit preferences to be checked.